afknapping/diskurs/progress-reports/01-motivation-and-first-steps.md

 # How?

 First of all, there is no wheel to re-invent here.
-Even if there were innovation to do, it would be contraproductive to onboarding new people onto Urbit.
+Even if there was innovation to do, it would be contraproductive to onboarding new people onto Urbit.
 People usually want things the way they know them. \[lmk know if there are citations needed here, ~hocdep]

 Though there is an endless plethora of forum software, [Discourse](https://www.discourse.org/) stands out for several reasons, summed up nice on [Discourse's about page](https://www.discourse.org/about):